section-engineering-education/engineering-education/content/articles/model-interpretation-using-lime/index.md

 We also followed all the stages of machine learning and came up with a model that was able to predict the type of flower species.

 Finally, we used LIME to interpret and explain why this model made certain predictions.
-We were able to understand the model functionality and what criteria it used to arrive at this conclusion.
-This enables user's to trust these models when using them.
+We were able to understand the model functionality and what criteria are used to arrive at this conclusion.
+This enables the users to trust these models when using them.

 To get the Google colab notebook for this tutorial click [here](https://colab.research.google.com/drive/149GrO47OiHYDQfqlTB4NKMixWJXtp_-v?usp=sharing).